Mint Artists Guild is creating a more beautiful and engaging summer and fall for Detroit’s children and youth.

 Poetry submissions will be judged by Will Langford.
 One winner per age category will be selected.

 All our business and nonprofit partners believe in the creative future of Detroit.
-We continue to add more partners and welcome you to join this supportive group:
+Our partners for 2020 are:

 - Arts & Scraps